Our Adoption Process

 The volunteers within our rescue are committed to following our thorough processes to ensure that our rescue animals will always be safe and well cared for.
 The entire process of a successful application typically takes 1 – 2 weeks.
 The following is a basic guideline of the steps involved:

-• You have viewed the current adoptables and determined that one of our rescue animals could be a great fit in your home and that you can meet the needs of that pet.
+• You have viewed the current adoptables, read the profiles and determined that one of our rescue animals could be a great fit in your home and that you can meet the needs of that pet.

 • Complete and submit the online adoption application answering all questions honestly and with as much detail as possible.

 • All applications received and are responded to as soon as possible.
 If you have not received a response, check your junk folder.

 • The application is carefully reviewed and compared against the specific needs and requirements of the rescue animal to ensure it is the best possible match.

 • The application, once approved, will be forwarded to a home visit volunteer and a more detailed explanation of our process will be emailed to you.
 Please review this email carefully as it contains important information.
 A copy of the adoption contract will also be sent.
 It is VERY important that EVERYONE who will be listed on the contract reads and FULLY agrees to the terms of the contract.

 • References, vet clinics and landlords (if applicable) are called by one of our volunteers.
 Please notify the people you have listed so they are aware that they will be hearing from us.

 • You will be given the opportunity, if you choose, to contact the foster home and learn more about the rescue animal that you have applied for.
 The foster home has gotten to know the rescue animal very well and can give you some insight into their daily lives, habits, personality etc.

 • A home visit appointment will be scheduled for which ALL persons residing in the home MUST be in attendance, including family pets.

 • Once complete, our Adoptions Team will review the report and notify you of the outcome.